-Arava is a prescription medication approved by the Food and Drug Administration (FDA) in 1998 to treat joint pain, swelling, and stiffness associated with active rheumatoid arthritis.
+Arava is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat the joint pain, swelling, and stiffness associated with active rheumatoid arthritis.
 Arava can also improve function and help prevent damage caused by the disease.
 Arava is also referred to by its drug name, leflunomide.

-Arava is an immunosuppressant, or in other words, a drug that suppresses the immune system.
+Arava is an immunosuppressant, which is a drug that suppresses the immune system.
 Arava is also considered a disease-modifying antirheumatic drug (DMARD).
-Arava is believed to work by preventing the production of deoxyribonucleic acid (DNA) in certain cells, including some cells in the immune system.
+Arava is believed to work by preventing the production of deoxyribonucleic acid (DNA) in certain cells, including cells of the immune system.
 Blocking DNA production causes those cells to die, thereby suppressing the immune system and weakening autoimmune attacks.

 How do I take it?

-Arava is taken orally as a tablet once a day.
+Prescribing information states that Arava is taken orally as a tablet once daily.